whosonfirst/go-whosonfirst-cache-s3/README.md

 # go-whosonfirst-cache-s3

+## Important

+This package has been officially deprecated.
+Please use the [go-cache-blob](https://github.com/whosonfirst/go-cache-blob) package instead.

 ## Install

 You will need to have both `Go` (specifically version Go [1.12](https://golang.org/dl/) or higher) and the `make` programs installed on your computer.
 Assuming you do just type: